Google search operators: 34 smart search commands

 When using the Google search operator "intext:", you can find keywords and phrases within the text of a web page.

 If you type in intext: followed by the keyword or phrase, Google will search for it - and return results containing those keywords.
 So, if you want to search for a specific topic mentioned within a web page, just use the intext: operator and you'll quickly see the results on your screen.
-Another advantage of the intext: operator is that you will get more relevant search results than with a general search.
+Another advantage of the intext: operator is that you will see more relevant Search results than with a general search.
 So give it a try!

 12. google-Search command: Find exact keywords in the page text with (allintext:)